-- 1. 2D teams will be provided with a theme at the start of the competition.
-Please note that this theme will be different from the 3D theme for 2023. - 2.
+- 1. 2D teams will be provided with a theme at the start of the competition. - 2.
 There must be an obvious beginning and end to the animation.
 This could be through the use of the first and last frames being black, or through titling. - 3.
 Teams will produce a storyboard and character model sheets on paper that set out their proposed animation that follows the project form and theme provided. - 4.
 The first hour of the competition will be focused on storyboard work, exclusively.
 After the first hour of competition students will be allowed access to the computer workstations. - 5.
 Competitors should note that model sheets MUST include front, profile (side), and 3⁄4 (perspective) views of the character. - 6.
 Storyboard and character sheets will be collected at 12:00 p.m. on the first day of competition.
 Storyboards will be returned to each team after they have been copied by the Provincial Technical Committee (PTC).
 Upon return of the sheets, minor modifications will be permitted. - 7.
 Competitors should demonstrate their knowledge of the 12 principles of animation in their project (Listed Below). - 8.
 Nowhere within the presentation should the name of the students, their school or province appear. - 9.
-Teams must be able to export a playable video (.MOV or .MP4 Adobe Media Encoder is recommended for compression) within the time allowed so that judging can commence at 1:00 p.m. on Thursday, May 4, 2023.
+Teams must be able to export a playable video (.MOV or .MP4 Adobe Media Encoder is recommended for compression) within the time allowed so that judging can commence at 1:00 p.m. on Thursday, May 8, 2025.

 - 10. Competitors will be able to record their own sounds using a microphone (competitors must supply own microphone).
 Teams may also bring sound effects or music to the competition; portable memory devices may be reviewed by PTC members at the event to ensure that memory devices contain only the intended music and sound effects.
 Music and sound must be used with permission.
 No popular music will be permitted. - 11.
 The teams will work independently.
 Instructors and/or observers will give no assistance and are not allowed in the competition area except with the permission of the PTC Team. - 12.
 Judges may decide to take a walk-through on the first day of competition to see what teams are creating.
 They may also look at project files or storyboards on Wednesday afternoon.
-Judges, where possible, will prepare brief reflective comments that may be shared with teams via email after the competition.
 A 'showing' of the completed videos will be held at the completion of judging, prior to the main Skills Awards Ceremony. - 13.
 While this is an extremely safe working environment, there are environmental stresses.
 Students should bring layered clothing to allow for heat or cold, earbuds or headphones that allow for quiet or for the playing of music, and anything else they may feel will help them to sit for two days at a computer, in a folding chair, in a 'large hall' environment.